egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **21.** With model parallelism, you might update your model weights using the gradients from each machine asynchronously or synchronously.
 What are the pros and cons of asynchronous SGD vs. synchronous SGD?

+ASGD

+**Pros:** Fast computing

+**Cons:** The asynchron nature results in old and new gradients to occur.
+Since not all the updates are based on the most recent one this can make model to stale.

+SSGD

+**Pros:** Slower computing.
+Each worker has to wait until all of them become ready.

+**Cons** More stable gradient update

 **22.** Why shouldn’t we have two consecutive linear layers in a neural network?

 Consider two linear layers